 CCTV footage records Mark leaving the party twice.
 He immediately returned a second time and 56 seconds later he is seen falling to his death from the balcony.

 No one has ever been held accountable for Mark Blanco’s death.
 The police quickly attributed Mark’s death to an accident or suicide on the night of the tragedy.
-This was done without proper investigation and without interviewing key witnesses.
-The coroner Dr Andrew Reid rejected these conclusions on the 4th October 2007.
+This was done without proper investigation and without interviewing key witnesses; Mark’s mother found the lens from her son’s glasses in the gutter outside the flat the day after he fell.

 “The sound of his (Mark’s) impact on the ground was heard by a person in a neighbouring flat in the block 18 of Fieldgate Mansions.
 This person also heard preceding the impact with the ground, the sounds of a number of people up and down the stairs preceding this final event.